Medical Student

 Yale School of Medicine

-Medical training with a focus on integrating AI into clinical care and research.
+Medical training with a focus on AI-enabled clinical care and translational research.

 B.A.
 Economics, Data Science Specialization